google/rtc-video-quality/README.md

 To generate graph data (after building and installing dependencies), see:

-    $ ./generate_graphdata.py --help
+    $ ./generate_data.py --help

 Example usage:

-    $ ./generate_graphdata.py --output=out/libvpx.txt --encoders=libvpx:vp8,libvpx:vp9 clip1.320_240.yuv:30 clip2.320_180.yuv:30 clip3.y4m
+    $ ./generate_data.py --output=libvpx-rt.txt --encoders=libvpx-rt:vp8,libvpx-rt:vp9 clip1.320_240.yuv:30 clip2.320_180.yuv:30 clip3.y4m

-This will generate `out/libvpx.txt` for example with an array of Python dictionaries with metrics used later to build graphs.
+This will generate `libvpx-rt.txt` with an array of Python dictionaries with metrics used later to build graphs.
 This part takes a long time (may take hours or even days depending on clips, encoders and configurations) as multiple clips are encoded using various settings.
 Make sure to back up this file after running or risk running the whole thing all over again.

 To preserve encoded files, supply the `--encoded_file_dir` argument.